mhinz/vim-galore/README.md

 But not all hope is lost!
 When editing a file, Vim creates a swap file that contains unsaved changes.
 Try it for yourself, open any file and get the current swap file by using `:swapname`.
-You can also disable swap file by putting `:set noswapfile` in your vimrc.
+You can also disable swap files by putting `:set noswapfile` in your vimrc.

 By default, the swap file is created in the same directory as the edited file